Chania or Heraklion: Which Crete City to Visit?

 Chania is more romantic and has better beaches than Heraklion, though Heraklion might have the edge for historical attractions and dining options.

-However, there is a lot more to consider when deciding which city to visit or stay in during your trip to Crete.
+However, there is a lot more to consider when deciding which city to visit or stay in during your trip to this iconic island.

 Looking for a place to stay?
 These are some of the best choices in both cities: